krisbarrier/Pebble_Home_Automation/README.md

-PEBBLE.JS SCRIPT HTTP SENDER TO EEDOMUS ZWAVE (FRENCH) HOME AUTOMATION SYSTEM
+Simple Home Automation Pebble.js script http sender for eedomus (French ZWave Home AUtomation System)
 ===========

+This is a proof of concept

-1. Create a Pebble.JS project
+1. Create a Pebble.js project
 2. Copy apps.js code
 3. Put your eedomus API connexion values (API KEY + API USER) in section : // eedomus connexion values
-4. For each device replace the device id or macro id by yours and adapt the selected menu
+4. For each device replace the device id or macro id by yours and adapt the selected menu if necessary